Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Experiments

-We investigated three multi-structure bone segmentation strategies based on individual-class $\bm{y^{i}}$, global-class $\bm{y^{g}}$ and multi-class $\bm{y^{m}}$ labels (Fig. \ref{fig:fig_multi_strategies}), which were defined as follows:
+In the following experiments, we employed the Att-UNet as backbone architecture to investigate three bone segmentation strategies and to assess which approach would enforce better segmentation outcomes.
+The segmentation strategies were based on individual-class $\bm{y^{i}}$, global-class $\bm{y^{g}}$ and multi-class $\bm{y^{m}}$ labels (Figure \ref{fig:bone_segmentation_strategies}), which were defined as follows:

-In the individual-class scheme, for each anatomical class $c$, we trained a UNet, an auto-encoder and a discriminator on the individual-class binary masks.
-The individual-class networks were optimized on each class of interest, and the learnt weights were specific to a single anatomical structure.
-For the global-class approach, we concatenated different bone classes into a unique bone-class.
-The global-class UNet, auto-encoder and discriminator learned shared features between bones as well as inter-bone spatial relationships information.
-In the multi-class strategy, the networks were trained on ground truth segmentation maps containing multiple classes.
-Hence, the networks learned specific characteristics to each anatomical object as well as features shared between different classes.
+In the individual-class scheme, for each anatomical class of interest $c$, we trained an Att-UNet, an auto-encoder and a discriminator on the individual-class binary masks.
+The individual-class networks were optimized on each class of interest, and the learnt weights were thus specific to a single bone.
+For the global-class approach, we concatenated the different bone classes into a unique bone-class, and the learnt weights were specific to the global bone class.
+Finally, in the multi-class strategy, the networks were trained on ground truth segmentation maps containing multiple classes, and the learnt weights were shared across all anatomical structures.
+We evaluated whether the multi-class strategy promoted more accurate bone segmentation than individual and specific networks, while the global-class approach correspond\-ed to an intermediate strategy between multi-class and indivi\-dual-class schemes.